sukarodo/Sidia/README.md

 You **must** have apt-ftparchive on your operating system to utilize repo.me.
 This can be solved on Windows via WSL.
 My subsystem OS is Debian, which I know does contain apt-ftparchive.
 This can be solved on macOS via Diatrus' precompiled version (downloaded automatically via `updaterepo.sh`, and perms will be set automatically as well).
 For iOS / iPadOS, you'll need `apt-utils` on the Procursus repository (Elucubratus support is unknown as of now).</br>

-You **must** have `wget, zstd, xz, bzip2, & gzip` installed on macOS.
-Don't worry, the script will automatically check for homebrew installation and dependencies, if not found, installation for all of the dependencies and homebrew will starts.</br>
+You **must** have `wget, zstd, & xz` installed on macOS.
+Don't worry, the script will automatically check for homebrew installation and dependencies, if not found, installation for all of the dependencies and homebrew will start.</br>

 ### 2. Download / Fork repo.me